 The pharmaceutical manufacturing sector puts science into action to produce and distribute life-saving and enhancing medical treatments.
 Society relies on the skills of this workforce to create safe and reliable products for both human and animal use, including molecular medicines, biologic drugs, and complimentary products such as vitamins, supplements, and sunscreens.
 While the 2020 COVID-19 pandemic has presented challenges to many workforces, it has also reaffirmed how important it is that Australia has access to up to date skills standards in pharmaceutical manufacture, providing access to the skills needed to get medicines to those who need them.

-The Pharmaceutical Manufacturing Industry Reference Committee (IRC) has been operating as needed since December 2017, as an extension of the Food, Beverage and Pharmaceutical IRC.
+The Pharmaceutical Manufacturing Industry Reference Committee (IRC) operated as needed between December 2017 and December 2022, as an extension of the Food, Beverage and Pharmaceutical IRC.

-The pharmaceutical manufacturing industry covers the following sectors:
+The pharmaceutical manufacturing industry covered the following sectors:

 - Medicine manufacturing (Biologics)